-Development of the initial plan without the entire interdisciplinary team is not a billable service (see Service Plan Development for clarification and description of exceptions).
-The initial plan of service describes the services and/or supports the member is to receive until the assessment process is complete and the master plan of service is developed.
-This initial plan shall consist of the following at a minimum:
+Development of the initial plan without the entire interdisciplinary team is not a billable service.
+See Section 503.16.1 Mental Health Service Plan Development for clarification and description of exceptions.
+The initial plan of service describes the services and/or supports the member is to receive until the assessment process is complete and the Master Service Plan is developed.
+This initial plan must consist of the following at a minimum: